 What happens if my camper gets sick or hurt at camp?

-We have a summer-long nurse as well as a dedicated day camp nurse on camp property at all times during the day camp day.
-We also have several EMTs on our full-time staff.
-If a camper gets hurt beyond a bandage, Tylenol or bottle of water, we will contact the parents or emergency contact person to inform you of the situation.
+We have a summer-long nurse as well as a dedicated Day Camp nurse on camp property at all times during the Day Camp day.
+Many of our full time staff and counselors have additional certifications in CPR and First Aid.
+If a camper gets hurt beyond an injury a simple bandage can address, or feels ill beyond what drinking a bottle of water can heal, one of our summer nurses will evaluate the camper.
+In the case of serious illness or injury, we will contact the parents or emergency contact person to inform you of the situation.